jamming3d/cfs-unhinged/README.md

 # Procedure

 ## Disassembling the CFS
-The best way to dissasemble the CFS would be to follow Creality's own instructional video for replacin the RFID board at: \
+The best way to dissasemble the CFS is to follow Creality's own instructional video for replacing the RFID board at: \
 https://www.youtube.com/watch?v=_A2CEYbSsFI \
 **You only need to watch it until timestamp 2:20.** \
 Disconnect the red+black power cord shown at that timestamp so you will have the lid